I know very well that trying to learn AutoCAD on your own can be a very daunting task, I was at that point once in my life.

-A computer, it can be a desktop or a laptop, personally I used a laptop for the ease of mobility, but a desktop gives you more power.
+A computer, can be a desktop or a laptop, personally, I used a laptop for the ease of mobility, but a desktop gives you more power.

 Thank God AutoCAD does not require a computer with very powerful graphics to work, although there are laptops and graphics cards especially for CAD work.

 As for example the current laptop I have, is a workstation with a Nvida Quadro card, I really got it by pure chance, not because AutoCAD is a very demanding program.

 But if you really want a specialized computer to use CAD programs I recommend one with a Nvidia Quadro card, although you must be willing to “give an eye of your face” in exchange.

 You will need an internet connection, this is basic, and in fact, due to the large amount of free information on the internet, I would rather pay for the internet than pay for an AutoCAD course.